Airtec Motorsport Fiesta ST240 Championship 2025

 An incredible start from the back in race 3 saw me making up 5 places on the initial lap and by lap 2 I was knocking on the door of the top 10.
 After a third of the race was complete I consistently held fastest lap, the charge for a podium was on.
 I made my way to 3rd place with half the race left to go.
 I quickly made the move for 2nd place and the hunt for the top spot was on.
 With 7 minutes to go I had a 2 second gap to close to the leader, but as I set fastest laps lap after lap the gap quickly came down.
 3 minutes to go an I got with in a second of the leader and by Brooklands I was on his bumper, the fight for the lead is on.
 As we start the last lap the win is in sight, a late lunge for the lead gave me the win on the circuit but a post race judicial put me back to 2nd place.
 Never the less, coming from 20th on the grid to 2nd place is still an unbelievable result.

-Round 6 - Donington Park (13th/14th September)
+Round 6 - Donington Park

-Summer is definitely over, on and off showers all day Friday meant that track conditions were constantly changing.
+Summer is definitely over, on and off showers all day Friday meant track conditions were constantly changing.
 Saturday morning was no different with tyre choice for qualifying being a gamble.
-We decided that full wets was the way to go and that choice paid off putting us on the second row of the grid in 3rd for race 1.
+We decided that full wets was the way to go and that choice paid off, putting me 3rd for race 1.

 Website designed & developed byMadison Web Solutions logo